oracle-livelabs/oci/siebel-cloud-manager/setup-gitlab/setup-gitlab.md

 In this lab, we will install and configure a GitLab instance.

 Siebel Cloud Manager uses GitLab to store the configuration of each deployment that it performs.
-Then, it will access the configuration files from GitLab to do the actual deployment.
+Changes made to Gitlab content are automatically reflected in the deployed deployment.

 Estimated Time: 40 minutes